-- (a) No student may represent him or herself as holding an award of the University of York until such time as that award has been granted to him or her. - (b) Before the receipt of an award parchment, all students are required to obtain and present clearance that all of their obligations to the University Library have been met.

-- (c) Graduands will be presented for their degrees either in person, or in absentia, at a Congregation for the conferment of degrees.
+- (a) No student may represent him or herself as holding an award of the University of York until such time as that award has been granted to him or her. - (b) Before the receipt of an award parchment, all students are required to make suitable arrangements with the Finance Department for the clearing of all tuition fee debts. - (c) Graduands will be presented for their degrees either in person, or in absentia, at a Congregation for the conferment of degrees.
 They are required to notify the Academic Registrar whether they intend to attend the Congregation. - (d) Students attending a Congregation of the University for the conferment of degrees or granting of other awards are required to wear the dress prescribed for the occasion.